From Mac OS, files appear corrupt over AFP share, but fine on CIFS share

 I'm going to attempt to downgrade FreeNAS and retest.

-#4 Updated by Nicholas Sherlock about 2 years ago
+#4 Updated by Nicholas Sherlock over 2 years ago

 Hm that issue was with SMB and it worked correctly on AFP, the opposite of my problem.
 But it does have the same curious symptom that the files appear undamaged from the md5/sha1 sum on the file (I used Unix "md5" from macports), but my mac apps choke halfway through reading the file.